SamVegaEs/Pichia_assemblies_PhD/README.md

 short_summary_pilon_min_500bp_renamed.txt       1685    5       12      14      1711
 ```

-Remove mit.
+# Removal of mit.
 DNA

-Using an exclusion database with deconseq:
+1. Using an exclusion database with deconseq:

 ```bash
  for Assembly in $(ls assembly/SMARTdenovo/*/*/pilon/pilon_min_500bp_renamed.fasta); do